Where do you want your money and your assets to go when you die? It’s an important question to think about.

 A Living Trust

-This is similar to a will, but not exactly the same.
-A living trust is a legal arrangement that you create during your lifetime (like a will), but instead you specify exactly the way you want your estate handled while you are still alive.
+A living trust is similar to a will, but not exactly the same.
+A living trust is a legal arrangement that you (the grantor) create during your lifetime (like a will), but instead you specify exactly the way you want your estate handled while you are still alive.
 A living trust might be used for people who have complex financial situations and more than one beneficiary.

 When you die, the trustee you appoint carries out your instructions without having to go through the legal process of probate.
 A living trust might be more effective than a will in carrying out the transfer of assets according to your wishes.
 Types of living trusts include:

-• A revocable trust .
+• A revocable trust.
 This gives you continued control and access to the assets in the trust as well as the option to make changes to beneficiaries or even revoke the trust whenever you want.
-This keeps your decision-making flexible and fluid.
+A revocable trust keeps your decision-making flexible and fluid.
 Once you die, the revocable trust becomes irrevocable, and whatever wishes you’ve listed become final.

 Then there is a trust that is not considered a living trust: